BGS Grazing mentors

-The Mentors are experienced livestock producers and grassland managers, and will offer impartial advice on grazing management on your farm.
+The Mentors are experienced livestock producers and grassland managers, and will offer impartial guidance on grazing management on your farm.
 They will help with goalsetting, planning and overcoming weaknesses in order to improve grassland efficiency.
 They have undergone specific facilitator training.

 What does mentoring involve?